Lenses can be confusing, I get it…

 So a 24mm lens on a DX sensor will look more like a 36mm lens on a full frame.

-FX cameras have full frame sensors and the FX lens will not have a crop factor applied.
+FX cameras have full frame sensors (what FX lenses were designed for) and the FX lens will not have a crop factor applied.

 So a 24mm FX lens will have a field of view equal to a 24mm lens when attached to an FX camera.